 The most commonly accepted “Biblical view of marriage” is between one man and one woman.
 In Genesis it seems to explain “marriage” this way:

 That is why a man leaves his father and mother and is united to his wife, and they become one flesh.

 Even Jesus quotes this passage of Scripture when the Pharisees inquire to him about divorce (Matthew 19:3-6).
-Paul wrote in his letters to Timothy that church elders are only to have one wife (1 Timothy 3:2).
-This, it seems, is not just for elders, because Paul also wrote: “each man should have his own wife, and each woman her own husband” (1 Corinthians 7:2).
-Paul goes on to explain marital responsibilities in terms that make sense only with one husband to one wife.
+In his letters to Timothy, Paul wrote that church elders are only to have one wife (1 Timothy 3:2).
+This, it seems, is not just for elders because Paul also wrote: “each man should have his own wife, and each woman her own husband” (1 Corinthians 7:2).
+Paul explains marital responsibilities in terms that make sense only with one husband to one wife.

 Overall it seems that the New Testament stands uniformly united on the “Biblical view of marriage” being between one man and one woman.
 The Bible isn’t only comprised of the New Testament though.
 The majority of the Bible is contained in the Old Testament, and it has differing views on what marriage can or should be.

 One Man Many Women

 In the Old Testament, we find several different views on what is acceptable to call “marriage.”
 Abram/Abraham, the Old Testament patriarch, had more than one wife (Genesis 25:1).
 He also took his Egyptian slave and made her his wife (Genesis 16:3).
 Abraham didn’t just have multiple wives; he also had several concubines1 (Genesis 25:6).
 Abraham’s grandson, Jacob, was married to both Rachel and Leah, as well as concubines (Genesis 35:22).